Reproducible Environments with renv

 renv handles R packages, but it doesn’t solve every reproducibility problem.

-It doesn’t manage the R version itself.
+Managing the R version itself is outside renv’s scope.
 If your code requires R 4.3.0 and someone runs it on R 4.1.0, you may encounter issues.
 Tools like rig can help manage multiple R versions on one machine.

-It doesn’t handle system dependencies like Pandoc, which rmarkdown requires.
-For complex setups, consider Docker — renv works well inside Docker containers.
+System dependencies like Pandoc, which rmarkdown requires, also fall outside renv’s management.
+For complex setups, consider Docker, renv works well inside Docker containers.